michaeldfisher/autonomy-and-verification.github.io/_events/fmas.md

 ## Programme Information

 The workshop will feature invited speakers (to be confirmed) and presentations of accepted papers.
-The workshop will also feature a Discussion
-Panel for a structured, whole-group conversation for scoping the future directions of formal methods for autonomous systems.
+The workshop will also feature a discussion panel for a structured, whole-group conversation for scoping the future directions of formal methods for autonomous systems.

 ## Submission Information

 There are two categories of submission:

-* Short papers -- 6 pages
+* **Short** papers -- **6 pages**
-* Long papers -- 15 pages
+* **Long papers** -- **15 pages**

 Topics of interest include (but are not limited to):